Failed IVA – What happens next?

 There are numerous reasons why an IVA could fail: perhaps you missed several months of repayments without discussing your reasons with your IVA supervisor, didn’t disclose all your assets in your initial application or even took out further credit during your IVA.

-Whatever the reason, if your IVA has failed it doesn’t mean you are on your own – there are options available and PayPlan can help you find your next steps.
+Whatever the reason, a failed IVA doesn’t mean you’re on your own – there are options available, and we’ll always be on hand to help you find your next steps.

 What happens if I fail my IVA?

 If you were to fail your IVA, your IP would send you a letter of termination and a failure report.
 The report would include information about your creditors and how much they have been paid so far as part of your IVA.
 Your IP will inform your creditors that your IVA has ended but it will be up to you to arrange another method of repayment – failure to do so may lead to your creditors applying for your bankruptcy.